 At Perdido, Kelly pointed out that there are colored dots on the bottom of soda cans.
 Different cans have different colors.
 I checked all the cans and they all had a dot of some color on the bottom.
 Even cans from the same 12-pack will have different colors.
 I thought there had to be a reason, but didn’t know what it might be.
 I did a search on Google and had the answer in minutes:

-In a factory there might be several machines printing the cans and each machine uses a different color.
+In a factory there might be several machines printing the cans and each machine prints a different color dot on the bottom of the can.
 This way, if there is a problem they will know which machine to shut down while the other machines continue working.